Tobacco and Smoking

 Age to purchase tobacco products

-You must be eighteen to purchase or possess tobacco products in New Hampshire.
-A teenager who violates this law may be fined up to $100 for each offense and/or required to complete community service.
-Anyone who sells or gives tobacco products to a minor will be fined $250 to $3,000, depending on if they are guilty of previous offenses.
+You must be eighteen to purchase or possess tobacco or e-cigarette products in New Hampshire.
+That age limit will increase to 19 in January, 2020.
+A person who violates this law may be fined up to $100 for each offense and/or required to complete community service.
+Anyone who sells or gives tobacco products to someone underage will be fined $250 to $3,000, depending on if they are guilty of previous offenses.
 The state may also suspend or revoke the license of a retailer that repeatedly sells to minors.

 Towns in New Hampshire have the power to raise the age to purchase cigarettes above eighteen.
-In 2018, Dover became the first town in New Hampshire to pass such a law.
+In 2018, Dover became the first town in New Hampshire to pass such a law, increasing its smoking age to 21.

 Tobacco Prevention and Cessation Program